fetchoracle/claim-tip-script/README.md

 ## Claim feed tip

-Run `npm run start` select "Feed Tip", then it will confirm the reporter public key address, and prompts the user to enter a query id, a feed it and a initial timestamp to look for reports to claim tips.
+Run `npm run claimtip` select "Feed Tip", then it will confirm the reporter public key address, and prompts the user to enter a query id, a feed it and a initial timestamp to look for reports to claim tips.

 ```sh
 AutoPay deployed to: <autopay-contract-address>